agude/agude.github.io/_books/house_of_suns.md

 Purslane---alternate narration but are so similar I could only tell whose chapter it was when the other one walked into view.

-The most interesting thing the book attempts is setting up a sci fi universe where the speed of light is (almost) absolute.
+The most interesting thing the book attempts is setting up a sci-fi universe where the speed of light is (almost) absolute.
 Travel and communication takes a long time.
 Civilizations rise and fall while people are in transit.
 Actuarial estimates are used to predict if the place your going will even be